asmbyk/SQL-LEARNING/README.md

 # SQl-LEARNING
-my sql learning and my codes in the learning process
+My sql learning and my codes in the learning process